Chair for Information Systems and Supply Chain Management

 The group's research focus on a variety of different research topics in the field of supply chain management and information systems.

-- Sales and Operations Planning (S&OP): Nowadays, cross-functional integration within a company and along the supply chain are essential for business success.
-As S&OP addresses this challenge by constantly realigning decisions in sales, marketing, finance and operations, the interest in this field is growing rapidly.
-The group is investigating and evaluating the state-of the-art in S&OP and developing concepts to facilitate efficient industrial applications.
+- Sales & Operations Planning (S&OP): Nowadays, cross-functional integration within a company and along the supply chain is essential for business success.
+S&OP is a tactical planning process that addresses this challenge by continually aligning decisions in sales, marketing, product development, finance, and operations.
+The group investigates state-of-the-art S&OP implementations and develops concepts to facilitate efficient industrial applications.

 - Humanitarian Logistics: Supply chain and logistics management are crucial for effective disaster response.
-The group conducts research on modeling, performance measurement, and simulation of humanitarian supply chains with a special focus on the design and evaluation of supporting information systems.
-Additionally, the group investigates how crisis crowdsourcing can support situation assessment, focusing on infrastructure and resources in affected areas.
+The group conducts research on modeling, performance measurement, and simulation of humanitarian supply chains as well as the design and evaluation of supporting information systems.

 All activities of the Chair for Information Systems and Supply Chain Management in research and practice on integrative information system development as well as organizational design are integrated in the European Research Center for Information Systems (ERCIS).
 In the framework of the outlined research fields, the chair is always delighted about interested graduates who strive for an academic career within the frame of doctoral studies.